The-DevSec-Blueprint/dsb-digest/bp_conquered_aws_devops_pro.md

 ## Understanding the Exam

 Before diving deep into my study plan and the resources I used, let's get a brief overview of what this exam entails.
 The AWS Certified DevOps Engineer Professional exam is recognized as one of the more challenging tests compared to other AWS professional level exams.
-It takes 180 minutes, costs $300 USD, and comprises 75 questions, either multiple choice or multiple response.
+It takes 180 minutes, costs $300 USD, and contains 75 questions, either multiple choice or multiple response.

 ![Exam Overview](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/conquered_aws_devops_pro/exam_overview.png align="center")